• Slang User's Guide

 // compute(3, 1) == 2

-as operator can also be used in the if predicate to test if an object can be casted to a specific type, once the cast test is successful, the object can be used in the if block as the casted type without the need to retrieve the Optional<T>::value property:
+Since as operator returns a Optional<T> type, it can also be used in the if predicate to test if an object can be casted to a specific type, once the cast test is successful, the object can be used in the if block as the casted type without the need to retrieve the Optional<T>::value property, for example:

 interface IFoo